mcolom/pacman_doc/README.md

 The oscillator produces a square signal of 18.432 MHz, so the master clock ends up with a frequency of 6.144 MHz.
 In the schematic it's approximated as 6 Mhz.

 ## Clock divisions
-The 6 MHz clock signal is decomposed in a series of horizonal (H) and vertical (V) divisions, using for each the same structure made by a frequency dividir with a D flip flop (74LS74) and two counters (74LS161).
+The 6 MHz clock signal is decomposed in a series of horizontal (H) and vertical (V) divisions, using for each the same structure made by a frequency divider with a D flip flop (74LS74) and two counters (74LS161).
 For the H divisions the input is the 6 MHz clock signal, whereas for the V divisions it's the HSYNC signal.

 <p align="center"><img src="images/master_clock/divisions.png" alt="Master clock divisions"/></p>